fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

     $ cd E:/WORK/JFisher/Software/jfisher-usgs.github.com
     $ jekyll --server

-This will fire up a local server that will serve up your blog while you are working locally.
+This will start a local server that will serve up your blog while you are working locally.
 See it in action at <http://localhost:4000>.
 As long as you leave this GitBash window open you'll have the server running at that port to test your code locally.

-## Comments Provider
+## Providers
-I chose [Disqus](http://disqus.com) as a comments provider.
-You can register your site at <http://disqus.com/admin/register>.
-Make note of your *short_name*.
+I chose [Disqus](http://disqus.com) as a comments provider; register your site at <http://disqus.com/admin/register> and make note of the *short_name*.

-## Analytics Provider

-I chose [Google](http://www.google.com/analytics/) as a analytics provider.
-Make note of your *tracking_id*.
+[Google](http://www.google.com/analytics/) was chosen for an analytics provider; make note of your *tracking_id*.

 ## Configure